Phillip and Sharon Dench

 Orbit Concrete Rotary

-Philip recalls it was taking two people 3.5 hours twice a day to milk the then herd of 780 cows through the 50 aside herringbone “with another member of the team bringing in the second mob.
-That’s seven hours a day devoted just to milking.
+Philip recalls it was taking two people 3.5 hours twice a day to milk the then herd of 780 cows through the 50 a side herringbone with another member of the team bringing in the second mob.

-Initially, the new rotary would milk 680 cows in the first season (2017) rising to 780 with the potential to increase to a maximum of 1000 cows so Philip and Sharon opted for a 54 bail Orbit concrete rotary platform.
+The new Rotary milked 680 cows in the first season (2017) rising to 780 with the potential to increase to a maximum of 1000 cows.

-The first milking in the new dairy took place on 25 July “pretty much on schedule” Philip recalls.
-Transitioning cows which have only been milked in a herringbone is often described as “a challenge requiring additional manpower” but Philip says it was “incredibly simple.
+Transitioning cows which have only been milked in a Herringbone is often described as “a challenge requiring additional manpower” but Philip says it was “incredibly simple”.

-“Overall, every aspect of the project went so smoothly.
-It’s really future-proofed the farm and we’re rapt.
-Couldn’t be happier.”
+“Overall, every aspect of the project went smoothly.
+It’s really future-proofed the farm and we’re rapt, we couldn’t be happier.”